Harary's Sum and Integral Sum Graphs -- A Survey in detail: Perfect graph property of integral sum graphs , and

-{\bf Acknowledgement} The second author expresses his sincere thanks to the Central University of Kerala, Kasaragod, Kerala, India and St. Jude's College, Thoothoor, Kanyakumari District, Tamil Nadu, India for providing facilities to do this research work.
+{\bf Acknowledgement} The first author expresses his sincere thanks to the Central University of Kerala, Periye - 671 316, Kasaragod, Kerala, India and St. Jude's College, Thoothoor - 629 176, Kanyakumari District, Tamil Nadu, India for providing facilities to do this research work.